keunlee/k8s-operators-over-ez/docs/02/02-a-golang-operator-over-easy.md

 # deploy the pod
 kubectl apply -f golang-op-lab-00-pod.yaml

-# watch for changes on the pod, ctrl-c to exit
+# watch for changes on the pod, ctrl-c to
 watch kubectl get po
 ```